HOUSING: On and Off Campus

 DRIVING TO CHARLESTON: Parking

-To help you live within the stipend budget, we recommend the following places, all within a short walking distance: Caviar & Bananas (gourmet market and café), Kudu Café (sandwiches, pastries), Circe’s Grotto (sandwiches), Basic Kitchen (breakfast, lunch, and dinner), Mellow Mushroom (pizza, soups, and sandwiches), Five Loaves Café (lunch and dinner), and Marty’s Place (kosher, vegan, vegetarian meals).
+To help you live within the stipend budget, we recommend the following places, all within a short walking distance: Caviar & Bananas (gourmet market and café), Kudu Café (sandwiches, pastries), Circe’s Grotto (sandwiches), Basic Kitchen (breakfast, lunch, and dinner) and, Mellow Mushroom (pizza, soups, and sandwiches), Five Loaves Café (lunch and dinner).

 Dining in Charleston can be an unforgettable experience, but it can also put a dent in your budget.
 The city boasts literally hundreds of restaurants from which to choose, many of them award-winning (read more).
 For those who wish to sample à la carte dining, remember that Charleston is rife with highly trained, world-class chefs who seek to show off their skills in all areas of cuisine.
 Check the following dining guides: Charleston Bon Appétit, Charleston Dining Guides, and Fodor’s Charleston Restaurants.